SOP For F&B Primary Controls

-1. Drink prices and wine lists should be costed and a potential performed twice a year.
+1. Drink prices and wine lists should be costed and potentially performed twice a year.
 This should be monitored monthly if a Point-of-Sale System is in place.

 2. A member of the accounting staff should review at least twice a month that a bidding process is in place with beverage vendors.

 3. A beverage par for each liquor storeroom should be established.
-A member of the accounting staff should verify that these pars are maintained and that issuing is done on a bottle-for-bottle basis.
-Each storage area should have a colour-coded and dated stamp on each bottle.
+A member of the accounting staff should verify that these parts are maintained and that issuing is done on a bottle-for-bottle basis.
+Each storage area should have a color-coded and dated stamp on each bottle.